inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 -- Martin Amis, _Money_
 Soldiers who wish to be a hero
 Are practically zero,
-But those who wish to be civilians,
+But th who wish to be civilians,
 They run into the millions.
 Stupidity, like virtue, is its own reward.
 Correspondence Corollary: